edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

-# Getting Started - Snap Users
+# Getting Started with Snap

 ## Introduction
 Just like Docker containers, the EdgeX project creates and publishes a snap for each release to the [snap store](https://snapcraft.io/edgexfoundry).
 The snap currently supports running on both amd64 and arm64 platforms.

-## Installing snapd

-The snap can be installed on any system that supports snaps.
-You can see how to install snaps on your system from the [snap documents](https://snapcraft.io/docs/installing-snapd).

-!!!
-Warning
-    For full security confinement, the snap should be installed on an Ubuntu 16.04 LTS or later Desktop or Server, or a system running Ubuntu Core 16 or later.
+See [snap documents](https://snapcraft.io/docs/installing-snapd) for help on using or installing snap.

 ## Installing EdgeX Foundry as a snap